MewsSystems/gitbook-connector-api/websockets.md

 `Cookie: ClientToken=[ClientToken]; AccessToken=[AccessToken]`

 Authentication is done using same `ClientToken` and `AccessToken` values as in case of standard API operations.
-These tokens must be send as a cookies together with the connection request.
+These tokens must be send as cookies together with the connection request.
 Most websocket client libraries support this.

 For further details about access tokens, consult the [Authentication](guidelines.md#authentication) section.